techiediaries/techiediaries/_posts/2020/ubuntu-20/2019-06-15-install-nodejs-npm-on-ubuntu-20-04.md

 ---
 layout: post
-title: "Installing Node.js v10/v12 & NPM on Ubuntu 19.04 for Angular 8 Development"
+title: "Installing Node.js v10/v12 & NPM on Ubuntu 19.04 for Angular 9 Development"
 image: "images/content/how-to-install-java-8-jdk-8u101-on-ubuntu-via-ppa/titleimage.png"
-excerpt: "This post shows you how you can install Node.js on Ubuntu 19.01 and Ubuntu 18.04 for Angular 8 development" tags : [ ubuntu , nodejs, angular ]
+excerpt: "This post shows you how you can install Node.js on Ubuntu 19.01 and Ubuntu 20.04 for Angular 9 development"
+categories: ubuntu
+date: 2020-03-02
+tags : [ ubuntu , nodejs, angular ]
 ---

 Node.js is a platform for building server side applications and command line tools using JavaScript.
-In this post, we'll be looking at how to install Node.js 12, Node.js 11 and Node.js 10 LTS in our Ubuntu 19.04 system.
+In this post, we'll be looking at how to install Node.js 12, Node.js 11 and Node.js 10 LTS in our Ubuntu 20.04 system.
 Node.js makes use of NPM to install and manage packages which will be also installed when you install Node.

-> **Note**: These instructions are also valid for Ubuntu 18.04
+> **Note**: These instructions are also valid for Ubuntu 19.04

 ## Why Do we Use Node.JS for Angular?